aws-observability/aws-otel-test-framework/README.md

 * `${mocked_endpoint}`, which refers to the mocked_endpoint provided in the testing framework.
 [An example to use mock_endpoint to override the real backend](https://github.com/aws-observability/aws-otel-test-framework/blob/terraform/terraform/testcases/otlp_http_exporter_metric_mock/otconfig.tpl#L17)

-* `${grpc_port}`, which refers to the recevier grpc port allocated in the testing framework so that the throughput could be sent into the collector.
+* `${grpc_port}`, which refers to the receiver grpc port allocated in the testing framework so that the throughput could be sent into the collector.
 [An example to use grpc_port](https://github.com/aws-observability/aws-otel-test-framework/blob/terraform/terraform/testcases/otlp_http_exporter_metric_mock/otconfig.tpl#L7)

 * `${region}`, which refers to the region where the test case will be running and validate. in normal case, region should be auto-detected so this placeholder might not be used in the config. [an example to use region](https://github.com/aws-observability/aws-otel-test-framework/blob/terraform/terraform/testcases/otlp_metric/otconfig.tpl#L17)